codecrafters-io/build-your-own-redis/stage_descriptions/auth-06-nm2.md

-In this stage, you'll add support for enabling a newly created user using the `ACL SETUSER` command with the `on` flag.
+In this stage, you'll add support for setting the user's flag using the `ACL SETUSER` command.

 ### Enabling a user